Cryptic crossword: How cryptic clues work

-There are many "code words" or "indicators" that have a special meaning in the cryptic crossword context.
+There are many codewords or indicators that have a special meaning in the cryptic crossword context.
 (In the example above, "about", "unfinished" and "rising" all fall into this category).
 Learning these, or being able to spot them, is a useful and necessary part of becoming a skilled cryptic crossword solver.

 Compilers or setters often use slang terms and abbreviations, generally without indication, so familiarity with these is important for the solver.
-Abbreviations may be as simple as 'west' = W, 'New York' = NY, but may also be more difficult.
+Abbreviations may be as simple as west = W, New York = NY, but may also be more difficult.
 Words that can mean more than one thing are commonly exploited; often the meaning the solver must use is completely different from the one it appears to have in the clue.
 Some examples are: